sanjay-codez/Magento_Locat_Setup/README.md

 - /etc/init.d/nginx stop
 - /etc/init.d/nginx start
 - nginx -v
+- sudo nano /etc/nginx/sites-available/default   - check the port and which version php used by nginx
 -

 Lets disable php 7.2 for apache and enable php 7.4 for Apache
 -------------------------------------------------------------------------------------------------------
 sudo a2dismod php7.2